Poverty in Ukraine

 Poverty in Ukraine spiked after the Dissolution of the Soviet Union and then substantially declined, before flattening in the twenty-first century.

+A large percentage of Romani people in Ukraine live in poverty.

 History

 In 2003, expectations of a poor grain harvest, led prices for staple food products to jump in the late spring.
 The initial reaction of the government was to control prices by restricting producer profitability and retail mark-ups.
 In some oblasts direct government intervention was replaced by money transfers to vulnerable groups.

 From 2008 to 2013, the level of poverty in Ukraine increased or decreased slightly.
 Its maximum value was 25.8% in 2011.
 Poverty increased sharply after the annexation of Crimea and the start of the war in Donbas.
 In 2014, the poverty rate was 28.6%, and the following year it doubled to 58.3%.
 In 2016, the poverty rate reached 58.6%.
 After peaking in 2015–2016, it began to decline: 2017 - 47.3%, 2018 - 43.2%; 2019 - 37.8%.
 In 2018, 1.3% of the population was extremely poor, defined as living on less than $5 a day.
 The majority of the population can meet basic needs.
 However, they do not have extra income.
 Rich people make up about 5%.